 Blogs is the perfect platform to share your knowledge with the online community, it gives you opportunities to target a large number of long-tail keywords, thereby keeping people on your website longer.
 So when it comes to SEO, blogging is pretty much a no brainer.

-Producing fresh content on your blog is extremely important.
-But by taking a few extra steps to optimize your blog posts, you can actually double your SEO efforts.
+Producing fresh content on your blog and making it rank is extremely important.
+But by taking a few extra steps to optimize your blog posts, you can actually half your SEO efforts.

-While your prime focus should be on your audience, this doesn’t necessarily mean that you can’t make your posts reach heights on search engines.
+While your prime focus should be on your audience, this doesn’t necessarily mean that you can’t make your posts scale a wider audience on search engines.
 Take note from some key measures as mentioned below:

 1. Do Keyword Research:

-Keyword research should be the foremost step as it helps to figure out the types of topics your audience has an interest.
+Keyword research should be the foremost step as it helps to figure out the types of topics your audience is interested in.
 Before you write each blog, it’s smart to have a primary keyword or two in mind.
-Keep in mind not to force a keyword where it doesn’t work –the search engines detest it could even penalize you.
-And with Google’s use of latent semantic indexing (LSI), it’s not that important to use exact keywords in place of similar terms.
+Keep in mind not to force a keyword where it doesn’t work –the search engines detest it and could even penalize you.
+With Google’s use of latent semantic indexing (LSI), it’s not that important to use exact keywords in place of similar terms.
 However, keeping the keywords in mind while you write is still worth it.

 2. Check for Rich Results in the SERP: